geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part7.md

 Want to run it all in your on-prem data center?
 Go for it.

-Unlike most of what I have share here, this cloud-agnosticism goal was not a concern for the original MSFT team (they used Azure, duh), but for many of us who subsequently used journaled microservices outside of MSFT, it definitely **has been** a goal, and staying true to that goal has been very empowering.
+Unlike most of what I have shared here, this cloud-agnosticism goal was not a concern for the original MSFT team (they used Azure, duh), but for many of us who subsequently used journaled microservices outside of MSFT, it definitely **has been** a goal, and staying true to that goal has been very empowering.

 I've run entire apps built using the journaled services model on a laptop.
 For testing, I've configured services spanning my laptop, on-prem data centers, and cloud services (all working together).